-Using musical instruments to support the development of communication skills, turn taking, attention and listening can be very effective.
-Singing and the use of voice can feature as part of this work.
+Using musical instruments can effectively support the development of communication skills, turn taking as well as attention and listening.
+Singing and the use of voice can also support this work.
 Some children learn to sing before they use language to communicate.
 Many children enjoy using music to stimulate their senses.

 Some children that find it difficult to communicate verbally or with their voices may attend carefully to rhythm, volume and pitch as part of a communicative exchange.